-40. The Revd Joanna Stobart (Guildford) asked the Chair of the Liturgical Commission: Please could the Liturgical Commission provide an update on the steps being taken to develop more inclusive language in our authorized liturgy and to provide more options for those who wish to use authorized liturgy and speak of God in a nongendered way, particularly in authorized absolutions where many of the prayers offered for use refer to God using male pronouns?
+40. The Revd Joanna Stobart (Bath & Wells) asked the Chair of the Liturgical being taken to develop more inclusive language in our authorized liturgy and to provide more options for those who wish to use authorized liturgy and speak of God in a nongendered way, particularly in authorized absolutions where many of the prayers offered for use refer to God using male pronouns?